RomuloAS/eDNA_metabarcoding_pipelines_comparison/README.md

         ```
       * Then, execute the /Codes/SEQme_workflow.py file that can be found inside the /Codes folder.

-6. Execute the /Codes/Filter_Samples_by_Threshold.R file, which can be found inside the /Codes folder, to remove false positive species assignment where the number of reads assigned fell below 0.1 % considering the sample total of reads.
+5. Execute the /Codes/Filter_Samples_by_Threshold.R file, which can be found inside the /Codes folder, to remove false positive species assignment where the number of reads assigned fell below 0.1 % considering the sample total of reads.

+6. Execute the /Codes/Rarefy.R file to rarefy the filtered data to standardize the sequencing depth across samples, ensuring that comparisons of biodiversity are fair and unbiased.